Biochao/PokemonTwitterFrameBot/README.md

 Features include:

+  • Set the amount of images per tweet so it can better comply with Twitter's new free API limits of 1500 tweets per month.

-  • Option to read a subtitle file and add the correct caption to the tweet To use srt files for captions frames need to be named in milliseconds by ffmpeg
+  • Option to read a subtitle file and add the correct caption to the tweet To use srt files for ALT text captions, frames need to be named in milliseconds by ffmpeg srt file will be found automatically if the filename contains the season and episode number like this: "1x01"

   • Option for Discord error reporting and end of episode messages

   • Option to not connect to Twitter for testing

-  • groups of posts with variable delay
+  • batches of posts with variable delay

   • progress file to resume incase of errors or interuptions

+  • Startup and ending tweets
+    I use a startup tweet to say how long an episode will run for and an ending tweet for self promotion

+  • Optional message in the last tweet of the batch The notification variable will append a message to the last tweet of a batch

 How to use:
+Install, tweepy, discord and pysrt using PIP

 Insert your Twitter API credentials

 Insert your Discord webhook if you want status reports